Yadav-SubratKumar/Banking_Project/README.md

 - Create a new bank account with a unique account number.
 - Close an existing bank account.
-- Perform banking transactions such as deposits, withdrawals, and balance inquiries.
+- Perform banking transactions such as close existing accounts, and perform various banking transactions.
 - User-friendly menu-driven interface.
 - Secure login system.